Water Heater Replacement Cost

 |Gas tankless (No Pilot Light)||<2||0.82||$1,600||$228||13||$2,740||$4,560|

-While these numbers differ slightly from today’s national average energy costs, the chart still provides close proximity to the types of expenses you would incur with the different types of heaters, with the units that cost the least to install having the most significant impact to your energy bill.
+While these numbers differ slightly from today’s national average energy costs, the chart still provides close proximity to the kinds of expenses you would incur with the different types of water heaters, with the units that cost the least to install having the most significant impact to your energy bill.

 Gas Water Heater Cost